 - ‘The Seventeenth-Century Manuscript Tradition and the Influence of Augustine Baker’, an invited contribution to A Companion to Julian of Norwich, ed.
 Liz Herbert McAvoy (Cambridge, 2008) 127-38

-- For The Times Literary Supplement: Katherine Zieman, Singing the New Song: Literacy and Liturgy in late medieval England (July 31st, 2009)
+- For The Times Literary Supplement: A commentary piece based on the Globe conference, Outside In / Inside Out: Shakespeare, the Globe and the Blackfriars (Dec.
+19th 2008); review of Katherine Zieman, Singing the New Song: Literacy and Liturgy in late medieval England (July 31st, 2009)

 - For The Times Higher Education Supplement: Yves Bonnefoy, Shakespeare and the French Poet, ed.
 John Naughton (April 15th, 2005); The New Penguin Shakespeare Series, General Ed.
 Stanley Wells, (Aug.
 5th 2005); Blackwell Companion to Shakespeare, ed.
 Richard Dutton and Jean E. Howard, in THES, Textbook Review (May 25th 2006); Henry S. Turner, The English Renaissance Stage (Aug.
 24th, 2006); David Crystal, Think On My Words: Exploring Shakespeare’s Language (July 31st, 2008)

-- For The Journal of the Early Book Society: Edith Snook, Women, Reading and the Cultural Politics of Early Modern England, in (2007)
+- For The Journal of the Early Book Society: Edith Snook, Women, Reading and the Cultural Politics of Early Modern England (2007)

-- For Review of English Studies: Peter Happé, The Towneley Cycle: Unity and Diversity, (July 24th, 2008)
+- For Review of English Studies: Peter Happé, The Towneley Cycle (July 24th, 2008)